elharo/skaffold/README.md

    -  [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/),
       [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-container-cluster),
-      [Docker for Mac (Edge)](https://docs.docker.com/docker-for-mac/install/) and [Docker for Windows (Edge)](https://docs.docker.com/docker-for-windows/install/) have been tested but any Kubernetes cluster will work.
+      [Docker for Mac (Edge)](https://docs.docker.com/docker-for-mac/install/) and [Docker for Windows (Edge)](https://docs.docker.com/docker-for-windows/install/) have been tested, but any Kubernetes cluster will work.

 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
    -  If you're not using Minikube, configure the current-context with your target cluster for development